hapax/hapax.github.io/assets/chuzenji.md

 variables will raise the dead.
 Loss is loss is loss, and non-equilibrium processes have no say in the matter.

-I head back down to the main street, with thoughts of life, disorder, being and ruin, orbiting about me.
+I head back down to the main street, no plans in mind; life would mess them up anyway, as a matter of thermodynamic necessity.
-I have no plans; life will them anyway.
-England's notion of life as the genius of ruin is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+By the ramp, England's hypothesis is exemplified by the wildflowers sprouting through the gravel of a tumbledown plot.
 At the back is a lean-to which looks almost like a makeshift shrine.

 <figure>